dexhorthy/ship/README.md

 The output of the `init` and `unfork` modes will result in the creation of a directory that includes the finalized overlay YAML files, a kustomization.yaml and a Ship state.json.

 ## Automated maintainence of 3rd-pary applications
-With Ship, cluster operators can automatically stay in sync with upstream changes (ie. via automated pull requests or another form of automation) while preserving their local, custom configurations and extensions (add, deletes and edits) without git merge conflicts.
+With Ship, cluster operators can automatically stay in sync with upstream changes (ie. via automated pull requests or another form of automation) while preserving their local, custom configurations and extensions (adds, deletes and edits) without git merge conflicts.
 This is possible because of how the [three operating modes](#three-operating-modes) of Ship invoke, store, and apply Kustomizations made by the cluster operator.

 ## Enable app developers to allow for last-mile configuration
 - Configuration workflow `ship.yaml` files can be included in Kubernetes manifest or [Helm](https://helm.sh/) chart repos, to customize the initial `ship init` experience.
-See [Customizing the Configuration Experience](#customizing-the-configuration-experience) for more details.
+See [Customizing the Configuration Experience](#customizing-the-configuration-experience) for more details or check out the examples in the [github.com/shipapps](https://github.com/shipapps) org.
 - Support for the distribution of proprietary, commercial applications is available through [Replicated Vendor](https://www.replicated.com/vendor).

 Read on for more details on Ship features and operating modes, or skip ahead to [getting started](#getting-started).